BeyondCombustion/The-Book-fka-The-Consensus/Firewood Aromatech/ReadMe.md

 # How can I get a copy of the Firewood 4 manual:
 [The manual is available here](https://github.com/Vaporents/The-Consensus/blob/main/Firewood%20Aromatech/man4.pdf)

 # Is there a way to adjust the temperature setting ranges (fw3/4)?
-Yes, here is how to change Firewood 3/4 temperature settings in 7 degree increments.
+#### Yes, here is how to change Firewood 3/4 temperature settings in 7 degree increments:

 1. turn on the device
 2. wait until battery indicator buzzes are done